gthampak/physinet.io/README.md

 tar xzf double-pendulum-chaotic.tar.gz
 ```
 I've already added a `.gitignore` file so it won't be pushed to the repo as long as the folder is called `Data` and it's right under `/physinet.io`.

+##### Contents and Dimensions of Dataset:

+We will mainly be using the coordinate info in the dataset and put aside the `.mkv` videos for now.
+The coordinates are stored in csv files and each frame has 6 entries: the `x` and `y` coordinate of the 3 axis of the double pendulum.
+We will be defining method that convert data for each frame into a `1x4` vector of: `sin_angle_green_red`, `cos_angle_green_red`, `sin_angle_blue_green`,
+`cos_angle_blue_green`.
+This vector is the sample.

+There is an WIP Jupyter notebook that tries to make a baseline RNN out of these.
+I'm still going through the PyTorch docs to learn how to create RNNs.

 #### General Overview:

 We will be using recurrent neural networks, echo state networks (reservoir computing), Lagrangian neural networks, and Hamiltonian neural networks.
 In the case of the recurrent and echo state network, our data will be input as a vector describing the initial conditions.
 Our output for those two models will be a set of x and y coordinates corresponding to the path of the pendulum.
 These will just be a vector of floating-point values.
 We can then visualize these positions to get a general sense of the pendulum's travel over time.